nallison/GTODocTest/docs/index.md

-# GlideTime Online Help & Documentation
+# GlideTime Online Help & Documentation (Web version)

 This is the index page for a strawman GlideTime Online (GTO) Help system for the Canterbury Gliding Club.

+Please compare the usefulness of this "Web Version" to the "Wiki Version" https://github.com/nallison/GTODocTest/wiki

 Go to the GTO homepage here [GlideTime Online](https://canterburyglidingclub.nz/gto "The new and best way to record CGC time logs").